MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **\<**file name extensions to display messages, comma separated**>**

-### To specify a different action for email messages without attachments
+#### To specify a different action for email messages without attachments

 By default, the value that you specify for OutlookUnlabeledCollaborationAction to warn, justify, or block pop-up messages applies to emails or attachments that don't have a label.
 You can refine this configuration by specifying another advanced client setting for email messages that don't have attachments.
-This additional client setting requires the preview version of the Azure Information Protection client.
+This additional client setting is in preview and requires the preview version of the Azure Information Protection client.

 Create the following advanced client setting with one of the following values: